correlllab/MAGPIE/webserver/experiment_guide/dp_exp.md

 Observes: {images, gripper pos},
 Acts: delta {gripper pos}

 In my limited testing, the non-grasp only policies do not produce meaningful trajectories, and are as useful as the grasp-only policies.
+I've turned off orientation trajectories because those are just dangerously bad.
 Trajectories either oscillate or are too aggressive, and no sequence temporality is learned: delta gripper closure is generated on the first observation.
 Either 5Hz is too slow a poll rate, or the robot moves too quickly.

 On the other hand, the grasp only policies produce actions of very small magnitude and often negative/positive deltas when the training data was always positive/negative (d_applied_force, d_gripper_position, respectively).
-Right now I patch this hole by scaling the grasp-only actions up 10x and bounding the relevant actions.
+Right now I patch this hole by scaling the grasp-only actions up 10x and zeroing out actions with the wrong sign (sue me).
 Perhaps I should've normalized these values, or at the very least bounded them to the correct ranges in the model config.

 Anyway to reconcile all this, I want to do stationary testing on a small set of objects, to save your time and to see if any of this work yieled even a crumb of something interesting.
 We'll keep the robot at the object, stationary, and do grasp-only testing with the models. the A/B testing of force v no-force will hopefully show some difference in performance.